18F/guides/content/derisking/federal-field-guide/1-introduction.md

 **Next**: [Basic principles of modern software design]({{ "/derisking/federal-field-guide/basic-principles/" | url }})

 ### Footnotes
 [^successful]: Projects valued at $6M or greater, in Europe and the United States, that were completed satisfactorily, on time, and within budget.
-From The Standish Group’s "<a href="https://www.standishgroup.com/sample_research_files/Haze4.pdf">Haze</a>," based on their CHAOS database.
+From The Standish Group based on their CHAOS database.